SkiFire13/master-thesis/chapters/background/3-applications.typ

   $
 )

-// TODO: Example with liveness/safety formulas?
+TODO: Example with liveness/safety formulas

 We will also consider a slightly more expressive variant of $mu$-calculus.
 We define a new set as follow, and with the following semantics: